Golf Course Homes For Sale

 “Swing by a local institution, Butler Park.
 It’s a small, par-3 layout with the longest hole at about 120 yards, and it’s ultra-casual with regular six-somes.
 Bring your dog, beers, or smokes, though you might need a helmet, too; stray balls whiz by at all time,” said Tucker.

-Butler Park Pitch & Putt is located on the northern edge of south Austin in area code78704, where nearby homes and condos range from under $100K to over $2 million.
+Butler Park Pitch & Putt is located on the northern edge of south Austin in trendy area code 78704, where nearby homes and condos run into the millions.
 Area amenities include Zilker Park, the Long Center for the Performing Arts, and the South Lamar (SOLA) and South Congress (SOCO) districts.
 Nearby neighborhoods include the Market District, the Warehouse District, West End, Bouldin, Zilker, and Travis Heights.
 Students attend Austin ISD.